19

 No comments · Posted by Sergei Rzhevsky in History, People, Photos

 Major Martin Manhoff spent more than two years in the Soviet Union in the early 1950s.
-He worked as an assistant to the military attache in the U.S. Embassy, located near Red Square.
+He served as assistant military attaché at the US Embassy, located near Red Square.

-Manhoff, being a gifted photographer, shot hundreds of scenes from everyday Soviet life – both in Moscow and in other regions of the USSR.
+Manhoff, a talented photographer, captured hundreds of scenes from everyday life in the Soviet Union, both in Moscow and in other regions of the USSR.

-Construction of the hotel “Ukraina” from the roof of the U.S. Embassy on Novinsky Boulevard.
-On the left you can see the Church of the Nine Martyrs of Cyzicus (1954).
+The construction of the hotel “Ukraine” from the roof of the US Embassy on Novinsky Boulevard.
+The Church of the Nine Martyrs of Cyzicus (1954) is visible on the left.

-Hotel “Moskva” on Manezh Square.
+Hotel “Moscow” on Manezhnaya Square.

-The Kremlin from the entrance to the U.S. Embassy.
+The Kremlin from the entrance to the US Embassy.

 In 1953, Red Square was not yet closed to traffic.

-Approaching the intersection of Okhotny Ryad and Tverskaya Street.
+We are approaching the intersection of Okhotny Ryad and Tverskaya Street.

 Theater Square.

-Driving up Bolshaya Nikitskaya Street.
+We are driving along Bolshaya Nikitskaya Street.

-The Trinity Lavra of St. Sergius.
+Trinity Lavra of St. Sergius.

 Novospassky Monastery.

-Pushkin Square.
+Pushkinskaya Square.

 Moscow Zoo.

-In the pool of Moscow State University.
+In the swimming pool of Moscow State University.

 Tags: Moscow city · Soviet past